|

 stomach”, or nausea associated with panic and anxiety

-Chewed, Calamus serves as
+Calamus can serve as

 once fell asleep with a root in her mouth and woke up